 Rym continued her doctoral studies in the same laboratory where she worked on mitochondrial DNA diversity in current and ancient Human populations (6000 to 15,000 years) in North Africa.
 She also contributed to several other studies especially, mitochondrial variability in ancient cattle from the archaeological site of Lattara (Southern France) and molecular analysis of neurodegenerative diseases in the French population.
 She obtained her PhD in 2005 at the age of 26, which made her the youngest student with a PhD at the Medical School La Timone, University of the Mediterranean (Marseille- France).
 After her PhD and post doctoral training carried out in France, she joined, in 2006, the Molecular Investigation of Orphan Genetic Diseases Reaserch Unit in Institut Pasteur in Tunis as a

-Rym is currently Associate Professor and Team Leader in the Laboratory of Biomedical Genomics and Ontogenetic at Institut Pasteur in Tunis.
+Rym is an Associate Professor and Team Leader in the Laboratory of Biomedical Genomics and Ontogenetic at Institut Pasteur in Tunis.
 As team leader, Rym is mainly involved in research on human genetic disorders, genetic diversity in North Africa and the impact of consanguinity on health.
 She is also responsible for the genetic typing core facility where she works to enrich the portfolio of service of Institut Pasteur by reinforcing the research on ancient DNA and providing genetic profiling for paternity tests and human forensic identification.
 Indeed, the molecular diagnosis of genetic diseases leads to the reduction of the prevalence of these diseases and improves the treatment of patients and their families.
 Rym applied for the NEF Fellowship to present her work and establish research partnerships which will contribute to the development of scientific excellence in Africa and strengthen the capacities and skills of young scientists.